The Mediterranean Garden is a little hard to find but well worth the search!

 The Garden Today

-The site is unique and beautiful.
+The site is unique and beautiful, tucked at the back of the Gardens at Lake Merritt.
 The Palmetum is a dramatic backdrop with its large palms and colorful tropical plants.
 The historic Easterbrook Fountain Wellhead, a gift to the City of Oakland in 1914, is the centerpiece of the Mediterranean garden.

 Decomposed granite paths radiate out among mounded beds of Mediterranean plants in five different color palette combinations.
 The garden provides inspiration for gardening with low water-use plants appropriate for the Bay Area.
 But besides getting ideas for your own water-wise planting, you can just relax on one the teak benches, watch the bees and hummingbirds pollinating the flowers, and allow yourself to be drawn away to thoughts of the beautiful gardens of Europe or other Mediterranean regions of the world.